johnrh5x/MurdleTool/README.md

 # MurdleTool
 A Swing-based interactive grid for solving Murdle puzzles.
-Executable jar file compiled for Java 8 for maximum compatibilty.
+This is a Java program, so to run it you'll need a Java Runtime Environment (JRE) installed on your PC.
+JREs for Windows and Macintosh are available from Oracle and from java.com.
+JREs for Linux should be available from your distribution's repository.
+The executable JAR file in this repository, MurdleSolver.jar, should work on any operating system and with any JRE version 8 or higher.
+I regret that due to file size limits on uploads I cannot provide a version of the program packaged with a JRE.